propelling-coding/Void-gaming-tutorial/README.md

 # Gaming

-If the game has EAC, go to the EAC chapter below.
+If the game has EAC, go to the EAC section below.

 Try to run the game with proton hotfix.
 If this doesn't work, try experimental.
 If that doesn't work, try proton-GE.
-If all of these don't work, go to the troubleshooting section below.
+If all of these don't work, go to the troubleshooting section.

 # EasyAntiCheat

 For EAC, you must install the EasyAntiCheat runtime.
 This can be found on the steam store like a game, so just install it and run the EAC game (the runtime will run when needed).
 Select proton-GE (as this generally works better for EAC games) and try to run the game.
 If it doesn't run, go to the troubleshooting section.

+# Non-steam games

+Most non-steam games can be found on heroic-launcher.
+This can be installed via xbps.
+After installation, log into your account and download the game you want to play.
+Before playing, go into compatibility, and select proton-GE (using ProtonUp-qt is unnecessary for this, as heroic has it built-in).
+Finally, if the game has EAC, select to enable the EAC runtime and try to play the game.

+# Discord

+To install d

 # Troubleshooting

 If launching a game is unsuccessful, firstly check if it works on any other distro.
 If it isn't Linux-compatible, sadly there is nothing you can do to play the game on void.

 If you are running Nvidia, run nvidia-smi.
 If it gives no error, your driver is most likely installed correctly.
+Then, try run vkcube.
+If this fails, you most likely haven't installed vulkan correctly, therefore you should refer back to the earlier section on installing vulkan.

+If you are on wayland, xwayland may not be working.
+The easiest step to check is by installing xterm, and trying to run it.
+If it does not run, xwayland is not working.
+This could be because xwayland-satilite is not installed.
+Refer back to the wayland section to learn how to install it.

+Putting the launch option "PROTON_NO_NTSYNC=1 %command%" into the game may also help some games which refuse to launch, as this forces fsync or esync.

+If your graphics card is too old that it does not support vulkan, you may run into numerous issues.
+To check this, run lspci | grep "VGA", and search up your graphics card on TechPowerUp's database.
+Here, it will list if it supports vulkan.
+If it doesn't, put the launch option "PROTON_USE_WINE3D=1 %command%" in your launch options (on heroic, just select to use wine3d instead of vulkan).
+However, if your GPU doesn't support vulkan, I wouldn't recommend Linux, as wine3D can be significantly slower than running native DX3D on windows (limited testing).